amiryusupov/frontend_cheatsheet/README.md

 - **Strict Mode**: React offers `<StrictMode>` component that helps highlight potential problems in you application.
 You can wrap your app within `<StrictMode>` during development.

 ### JSX
+**JSX** is a syntax extension for JavaScript that allows you to write HTML-like code directly within your React components.
 ```javascript
 // JSX produce React Element
 const element = <h1>My JSX Element</h1>;